Subscribe to Snail Mail Sommelier

 Why Do We See Faces in Everything?
 The Science of Pareidolia

 Why do we see faces in clouds, toast, trees, and fire?
-Explore the poetic science of pareidolia, where illusion, survival, and memory collide.
+Explore the wild science of pareidolia, where illusion, survival, and memory all collide.

 The Sound of Trees Crying: What Plants Really Do When They’re Stressed